Dawson County, Nebraska

 Dawson County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 24,111.
-Its county seat is Lexington.
+As of the 2020 census, the population was 24,111, and was estimated to be 24,452 in 2025.
+The county seat and the largest city is Lexington.

-Dawson County is part of the Lexington, NE Micropolitan Statistical Area.
+Dawson County is part of the Lexington, NE micropolitan area.

-In the Nebraska license plate system, Dawson County is represented by the prefix 18 (it had the 18th-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Dawson County was represented by the prefix "18" (as it had the 18th-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

-Dawson County was established by the territorial legislature in 1860; it officially became a county in 1871 by proclamation of acting Governor William James.
+Dawson County was created on January 11, 1860 and organized on July 11, 1871 by proclamation of acting Governor William James.
 The county website states that the county was named for Jacob Dawson, the first postmaster in the settlement of Lancaster County, Nebraska.
 Other sources state that it was named after Pennsylvania Congressman John Littleton Dawson.

 Geography

 Dawson County lies near the center of Nebraska, in the portion of the state that observes Central Time.

-According to the US Census Bureau, the county has an area of 1019 sqmi, of which 1013 sqmi is land and 6.3 sqmi (0.6%) is water.
+According to the United States Census Bureau, the county has a total area of 1019.433 sqmi, of which 1013.786 sqmi is land and 5.647 sqmi (0.55%) is water.
+It is the 15th-largest county in Nebraska by total area.